-This figure shows the frequency distribution of the Home Bias HBi for all domestic M&A transactions without AK, HI and PR at a portfolio size of a minimum of 29+1 targets.
+This figure shows the frequency distribution of the home bias HBi for all domestic M&A transactions without AK, HI and PR at a portfolio size of a minimum of 29+1 targets.
 Positive values represent a preference for proximate and negative values a preference for distant targets.

-The frequency distribution shows an asymmetrical shape with a mean home bias of 674 kilometers: On average, acquirers chose targets that are almost 674 kilometers closer to them than what could be expected when calculating the average distance to all the hypothetical portfolios.
-The median takes a value of 995 kilometers - half of the acquirers selected a target that was at least 995 kilometers closer to them than the average distance to the respective hypothetical portfolio.
+The frequency distribution has an asymmetrical shape with a mean home bias of 674 kilometers: On average, acquirers choose targets that are 674 kilometers closer than the average distance to all potential targets in the portfolio.
+The median takes a value of 995 kilometers - half of the acquirers select a target that is at least 995 kilometers closer to them than the average distance to their hypothetical portfolio.
+Including the remote states does not alter the results qualitatively.

-Including the remote states do not alter the results qualitatively.
-Since the portfolio size - as the reference against which the home bias is measured - could influence our findings, we calculate the home bias with several portfolio sizes.
-There are more than 15000 deals for which we could find at least one hypothetical other target - and even here the average home bias displayed is 447 kilometers.
+Since the portfolio size - as the reference against which the home bias is measured - could influence our findings, we calculate the home bias with several portfolio sizes and conduct a hypothesis test for the average home bias HB_i being greater than zero (see figure 7).
+There are more than 15,000 deals for which we could find at least one additional hypothetical target - and even here the average home bias displayed is 447 kilometers.
 5270 portfolios with at least nine hypothetical targets could be found, 1633 with 29 hypothetical targets, and 601 acquirers could chose between 50 or more potential targets - all these portfolio sizes display roughly the same average home bias of 447 to 674 kilometers.
-For all portfolio sizes the home bias is significantly different from zero (one-sided test in figure 7).
+For all portfolio sizes the home bias is significantly greater than zero.

-One-sided Hypothesis Test on Home Bias
+One-sided hypothesis test on home bias

-The null-hypothesis $H_0$ of the shown one-sided hypothesis test states that the mean of the Home Bias distribution equals zero.
+The null-hypothesis H_0 of the shown one-sided hypothesis test states that the mean of the home bias distribution equals zero.
 The alternative hypothesis postulates that the mean is strictly positive.
 As the results reveal, the null-hypothesis can be rejected in all cases.